polarfire-soc/polarfire-soc-bare-metal-examples/benchmarks/dma_benchmarking/mpfs-dma-benchmarking/README.md

 ## Prerequisites

+### Icicle Kit Reference Design

+The `AXI4_STREAM_DEMO` configuration of the
+[Icicle Kit reference design][3] must be built and programmed onto your PolarFire SoC Icicle Kit to enable benchmarking of the the F-DMA and concurrent benchmarking of both DMA controllers.

 ### Connecting to the Icicle Kit via UART

 The project will display results via UART 1, to observe these messages:

 1. Connect to the Icicle Kit via the USB - UART Terminal, J11.
-2. Open up a serial connection to the board
+2. Open up a serial connection to the board.
 3. Choose the COM port corresponding to UART interface 1.
 4. Set the baud rate to “115200”, set data bits to 8, and set flow control to none.

 ### Configuring the L2 Cache

-To run the project from L2-LIM or DDR memory, the MPFS HAL DDR demo must be rebuilt using a new XML configuration file.
+To use this project with any of the `LIM-Release` or `DDR-Release` build configuration, the MPFS HAL DDR demo project must be rebuilt using a new XML configuration file.

 This XML file has been generated from the MSS configuration specific to this project.

-This application requires a new MSS configuration with an increased Scratchpad memory size of 1024KB, compared to the default MSS configuration which uses a Scratchpad memory size of 512KB.
+The MPFS HAL DDR demo application requires a new MSS configuration with an increased Scratchpad memory size of 1024KB, compared to the default MSS configuration which uses a Scratchpad memory size of 512KB.

 For reference the new MSS configuration is also included with the project, it is located in the `src/board/icicle-kit-es/mss_configuration` folder.